sconiglio/PersonalPortfolio/README.md

 ---

-## 📄 License

-MIT License - feel free to use this template for your own projects!

 **Happy building! 🚀**

+---

+**Created by Lawrence Hua** - A modern portfolio template for developers, designers, and professionals.